The Importance of Healthcare Leadership That Reflects Patient Communities

 Joy D. Calloway, MBA, MSHA, Interim Executive Director for the National Association of Health Services Executives (NAHSE)

-The gaps in healthcare services are cruel in the United States, and they’re particularly cruel to women of color.
+The gaps in healthcare services are staggering in the United States, and they disproportionately affect women of color.
 African American women have significantly higher mortality rates during and after pregnancy.
 They also receive less treatment for pain management or cardiovascular issues.
 A 2017 study found women of color in the US die from cervical cancer, a preventable disease, at twice the rate of white women.

 Part of the problem is a lack of access to preventative care: over a third of Hispanic women and African American women lacked health coverage in 2013, compared with only 12 percent of white women.
 But even when they do have access to care, women of color often feel unseen, unheard, and misunderstood.
 The disparities are so systemic and institutionalized that they immediately appeared in the nation’s response to the COVID-19 pandemic.
 The bias within the American healthcare system truly runs deep.

 Another part of the problem is underrepresentation.
 The leadership of most healthcare systems and healthcare facilities does not adequately represent the communities those facilities serve.
 Women of color represent 18 percent of the US population, but less than 4 percent of C-level positions across all industries; those leadership roles are predominantly filled with white men (68 percent) and white women (19 percent) instead.